szapp/FeatShare/doc/felper.rst

 The base text is the text in which an :ref:`anchor <anchors>` will try to match its regex.
 In other words, this is the text in which you would like FeatShare to integrate new content.

-The second panel is compact version of an :ref:`anchor script <anchors>`.
+The second panel is a compact version of an :ref:`anchor script <anchors>`.
 Only the properties :std:term:`regex <regex>` and :std:term:`matchBracket <matchBracket>` are regarded.

 .. note::